California: Early American period

 Following the Treaty of Guadalupe Hidalgo (February 2, 1848) that ended the war, the westernmost portion of the annexed Mexican territory of Alta California soon became the American state of California, and the remainder of the old territory was then subdivided into the new American Territories of Arizona, Nevada, Colorado and Utah.
 The even more lightly populated and arid lower region of old Baja California remained as a part of Mexico.
 In 1846, the total settler population of the western part of the old Alta California had been estimated to be no more than 8,000, plus about 100,000 Native Americans, down from about 300,000 before Hispanic settlement in 1769.

 In 1848, only one week before the official American annexation of the area, gold was discovered in California, this being an event which was to forever alter both the state's demographics and its finances.
 Soon afterward, a massive influx of immigration into the area resulted, as prospectors and miners arrived by the thousands.
-The population burgeoned with United States citizens, Europeans, Middle Easterns, Chinese and other immigrants during the great California Gold Rush.
+The population burgeoned with U.S. citizens, Europeans, Middle Easterns, Chinese and other immigrants during the great California gold rush.
 By the time of California's application for statehood in 1850, the settler population of California had multiplied to 100,000.
 By 1854, more than 300,000 settlers had come.
 Between 1847 and 1870, the population of San Francisco increased from 500 to 150,000.

 The seat of government for California under Spanish and later Mexican rule had been located in Monterey from 1777 until 1845.
 Pio Pico, the last Mexican governor of Alta California, had briefly moved the capital to Los Angeles in 1845.
-The United States consulate had also been located in Monterey, under consul Thomas O. Larkin.
+The U.S. consulate had also been located in Monterey, under consul Thomas O. Larkin.